Reviving a Lost Art.

 Bench Commission Progress Part Two

-Update, December 31, 2008: This project is now complete and was installed on New Year's Eve Day of 2008.
+December 31, 2008: The project below was installed on New Year's Eve Day of 2008.
 The links above show the processes required to construct the work shown below.

 _______________________________________